-Born in Harlem, New York in 1935, Robert Parris Moses first appeared on the civil rights scene during the 1960s.
-After being inspired by a meeting with Ella Baker and being moved by the student sit-ins, as well as the Civil Rights fervor in the South, he joined the movement.
-His first involvement came with the Southern Christian Leadership Conference (SCLC) where he organized a youth march in Atlanta to promote integrated education.
-In 1960 Moses joined the Student Nonviolent Coordinating Committee (SNCC) and two years later became strategic coordinator and project director with the newly formed Council of Federated Organizations (COFO) which worked in Mississippi.
-In 1963 Moses led the voter registration campaign in the Freedom Summer movement.
-The following year he helped form the Mississippi Freedom Democratic Party which tried to replace the segregationist-dominated Mississippi Democratic Party delegation at the 1964 Democratic National Convention.
-Throughout his involvement in the civil rights movement Moses was subject to physical violence.
-He was arrested numerous times in Mississippi.
+Robert Moses–known as Bob–appeared on the civil rights scene during the early 1960s.
+His first involvement came with the Southern Christian Leadership Conference (SCLC), where he organized a youth march in Atlanta to promote integrated education.
+After meeting with Ella Baker and attending the founding meeting of the Student Nonviolent Coordinating Committee (SNCC) in 1960, he joined the movement.
+Two years later, he became strategic coordinator and project director with the newly formed Council of Federated Organizations (COFO) in Mississippi.
+In 1964, Moses led the voter registration campaign in the Freedom Summer movement.
+He also co-founded the Mississippi Freedom Democratic Party, which attempted to replace the segregationist-dominated Mississippi Democratic Party delegation at the 1964 Democratic National Convention.
+Throughout his involvement in the civil rights movement, Moses was subjected to physical violence and arrested numerous times in Mississippi.
+By early 1965, Moses had resigned from both SNCC and COFO and began to focus on the anti-war movement.

 In 1966, Moses, a conscientious objector to the Vietnam War, fled to Canada to escape the draft.
-Two years later he moved to Tanzania and taught mathematics.
-Upon his return to the United States in 1976, Moses resumed his undergraduate studies at Harvard which he had left in 1957.
+Two years later, he and his wife Janet (Jemmott) Moses, moved to Tanzania, where they taught English and mathematics for eight years.
+Upon his return to the United States in the 1970s, Moses resumed his graduate studies at Harvard.